sfraser-dev/c-hello/README.md

 # C code review

+## Memory checking: Google Sanitizer

-Make / build with sanitizer on for Google's memory sanitizer checking.
+Can Make with sanitizer on for Google's memory checking.
+If compiled with this Google library, memory checking will be performed automatically when the program executes.

+## Memory checking: Valgrind

-Valgrind checking done via:
+Valgrind checking can be done via:

 ```bash
 perl valgrind.pl program-to-check.exe
 ```

-Valgrind will __not work__ if programs under scruitiny were built with Google's sanitizer on.
+Valgrind will **not work** if programs under scruitiny were built with Google's sanitizer on.

+## Regular Expressions

+Implements regex in C using Philip Hazel's PCRE (Perl Compatible Regular Expressions) library.